 Goal 2 Increase academic achievement Increase academic achievement by offering a variety of classes taught by credentialed teachers.
-State priorities addressed by this goal: ✓ 1 ✓ 2 ☐ 3 ✓ 4 ✓ 5 ☐ 6 ✓ 7 ✓ 8 Local priorities addressed by this goal: Highly qualified teachers in every core course.

-Annual Measurable Outcomes

-- 1. There will be 5% increase in scholars that have scored met or exceeded standards from last year on the SBAC ELA test. - 2.There will be 5% increase in scholars that have scored met or exceeded standards from last year on the SBAC Math test - 3.73% of our scholars will complete classes according to the pacing plan. - 4.25% of scholars will qualify for Academic Honor Roll. - 5.73% of scholars will be on task according to curriculum provider's reports. - 6.100% of our teachers will be appropriately credentialed.
+State priori ies addressed by this goal: 2 1 2 3 4 5 6 7 8 Local priori ties addressed by this goal: Highly qualified teachers in every core course.
+Annual Me asurable Outcomes 1.There will on the SBA 2.There will on the SBA 3.73% of or 4.25% of so 5.73% of so be 5% increase in scholars that have scored met or exceeded standards from last year C ELA test. be 5% increase in scholars that have scored met or exceeded standards from last year C Math test ar scholars will complete classes according to the pacing plan.
+Scholars will qualify for Academic Honor Roll.
+Scholars will be on task according to curriculum provider's reports.
+Sour teachers will be appropriately credentialed.
+1.There will on the SBA 2.There will on the SBA 3.73% of or 4.25% of so 5.73% of so be 5% increase in scholars that have scored met or exceeded standards from last year C ELA test. be 5% increase in scholars that have scored met or exceeded standards from last year C Math test ur scholars will complete classes according to the pacing plan. cholars will qualify for Academic Honor Roll. cholars will be on task according to curriculum provider's reports.

-- 1.SBAC scores will not be released until October 2017. - 2.SBAC scores will not be released until October 2017. - 3.65% of our scholars completed classes according to the pacing plan. - 4.40% of scholars qualified for Academic Honor Roll. - 5.75.8% of scholars were on task according to curriculum provider's reports. - 6.100% of our teachers are appropriately credentialed.
+- 2.SBAC scores will not be released until October 2017. - 3.65% of our scholars completed classes according to the pacing plan. - 4.29% of scholars qualified for Academic Honor Roll. - 5.75.8% of scholars were on task according to curriculum provider's reports. - 6.100% of our teachers are appropriately credentialed.